FenixAlliance/ABS.Docs/Web-Development/Web-Pages.md

 ## Liquid Engine (Experimental)

-Fluid is an open-source .NET template engine based on the Liquid template language.
-It's a secure template language that is also very accessible for non-programmer audiences.
+The Alliance Business Suite supports Liquid template language, which is a secure template language that is also very accessible for non-programmer audiences.

 ## HTML Engine

+In cases where customers decide to use plain HTML5, the Alliance Business Suite contains the ability to bypass all Content Engines and render HTML fragments whenever they are called.
+This is also the most efficient type of Web Content.

 ## Markdown Engine

+The last Content Engine, and therefore the least privileged, is the Markdown Engine, which is a lightweight markup language for creating formatted plain-text using an embedded markdown-text editor.